Cornell-MAE-UG/fa25-portfolio-bm724-bilal/_projects/extracredit.md

        width="500">
 </p>

-Duffield Hall is a an academic and laboratory building heated by Cornell’s campus steam system.
 During winter, heat is lost to the environment through the building envelope and air infiltration.
 The building is modeled as a steady-state control volume system.